 - Our bodies will fight to stay the same – homeostasis.

 - The law of thermodynamics cannot be broken.

 - Starvation mode does not exist, but metabolic adaption will happen.

 You Suck at Reporting Calories

 The other day I was putting some salsa on my plate, didn’t weight it, didn’t log it.
 Later that day I also had input that I would have 300g of potato, but it actually came to 350g, I didn’t adjust anything in my food diary however.
-Oh and because it is Christmas I have an advent calander, which obviously means chocolate, I never bother putting these into my food diary.
+Oh and because it is Christmas I have an advent calendar, which obviously means chocolate.
+I never bother putting these into my food diary.
 I am, we all are, awful at reporting our real calorie consumption.

 [bctt tweet=” there are no calorie freebies, they all count”]

 I get it, counting calories can be tedious, it can be a pain in the butt, however there are no calorie freebies, they all count.
 You may think you’re not getting very many calories from these small non-counted items, but trust me they add up over time.
 Cream in your coffee, that extra slice of meat and even that dollop of ketchup, they all count.

 Under reporting is a real issue and in the past it has caused researchers to conclude things that are simply not true.
 For example with obesity, for years it was thought that based on self-reported dietary intake data, those who were obese, on average, ate less than lean subjects.
 From that they assumed that obesity was down to a metabolic defect, rather than just excessive energy intake.
 Much like many seek metabolic damage as a way to explain their inability to lose weight, when in reality there is something else going on.